SiyuanYan1/PanDerm-X/README.md

 Validate CBM effectiveness and interpretability through various experiments:

-- **Concept Intervention**: Scripts in `script/automated-concept-discovery/ISIC-intervention/` for testing concept manipulation effects
+- **Concept Intervention**: Scripts in [this folder](script/automated-concept-discovery/ISIC-intervention/) for testing concept manipulation effects
-- **Global Explanation**: Tools in `automated-concept-discovery/global-explanation/` for visualizing learned concepts
+- **Global Explanation**: Tools in [this folder](automated-concept-discovery/global-explanation/) for visualizing learned concepts
-- **Concept Retrieval**: Scripts in `automated-concept-discovery/concept-retrieval/` for analyzing and retrieving concept patterns
+- **Concept Retrieval**: Scripts in [this folder](automated-concept-discovery/concept-retrieval/) for analyzing and retrieving concept patterns

 **Available Datasets:**
 - Clinical Malignant Classification